Prima Materia - Guidelines

 -

-Sculptural additions are permitted but must remain stable and secure for wall mounting.
+Sculptural additions are permitted but must remain stable and wall-safe

 -